• Skip to main content

 🧀Filling ideas

-• Condiments like ketchup, chili sauce, Thai basil pesto or some creamy vegan ricotta cheese
+• Condiments - Ketchup, chili sauce, Thai basil pesto, or some homemade creamy tofu ricotta.

 Vegan omelette sliced in half topped with chopped parsley with a fork beside.